Skip to content

 since v3.0.0

-Only valid for the BeanSearcher retriever
+Only effective for the BeanSearcher

 This converter provides mutual conversion between Integer, int, Long, long, Float, float, Double, double, Short, short, Byte, byte, and BigDecimal (support for BigDecimal starts from v4.0).

-Configuration Method
+Configuration

 • SpringBoot / Grails projects